Rachel Shelton RD, LDN

 When she’s not working with clients, Katie can be found crocheting, playing piano, reading Matt Haig novels, listening to audiobooks and podcasts, or exploring her state of North Carolina with her husband, toddler and pup.

-In her free time, Courtney enjoys spending time outdoors, hiking, kayaking, and camping, or indoors, baking with her two kids and her husband.
-She enjoys sharing the love of food with her family and friends, which often leads to hosting holiday get-togethers and baking for others!
+When she’s not working, Courtney enjoys outdoor adventures like hiking, kayaking, and camping, as well as cozy indoor activities like baking with her two kids and husband.
+She loves sharing meals with family and friends, and you’ll often find her hosting holiday gatherings or baking for those she cares about.